About Debbie Ethell

 Consultant

-Debbie has consulted with leading organizations—Friends of Animals, One Voice, and the Nonhuman Rights Project—helping advance legal precedent and reform how we think about nonhuman intelligence.
+Debbie works with international organizations like Friends of Animals, One Voice, and the Nonhuman Rights Project to bridge the gap between science and the law.
+Her work has helped advance legal precedent and reform how we think about nonhuman intelligence.

 Producer

-Funded by a generous grant from Lush Cosmetics, Debbie wrote and produced the 11-episode series The Elephant in the Room, highlighting lesser-known elephant facts to reveal their remarkable nature.
+With support from Lush Cosmetics, Debbie wrote and produced The Elephant in the Room, an 11-episode documentary series.
+The project explores wildlife intelligence and elephant behavior, highlighting lesser-known facts to reveal their remarkable nature.

 Author